Bryce Cotton: Early life

+High school career

 After spending his junior year in Las Vegas, Cotton completed secondary school at Palo Verde High School in Tucson.
 Cotton helped lead Palo Verde to a 24–7 record and a berth in the state 4A semifinals in the 2009–10 season.
 He averaged 23.6 points, 7.5 rebounds, 4.0 assists and 3.7 steals per game as a senior, and scored 30 or more points nine times, including a career-high 40 points in an 85–82 win over Buckeye on February 16, 2010.
 He also set a school record for the highest triple-double with 37 points, 11 rebounds and 11 assists against Rio Rico on December 11, 2009.
 He earned First Team All-City and First Team All-State honors in 2010.
 He also had perfect grades and a high GPA.

 Cotton was not highly recruited out of high school.
 He was turned down by Montana State and Northern Arizona, and was later also turned away by Division II school Chico State.
 He also reportedly tried to obtain a scholarship from Houston Baptist.

 College career

 Freshman season

 Cotton's family could not afford to pay for college tuition and his scholarship dream looked over until Providence College made an offer just three days before freshman orientation.
 After reportedly signing with Miami Dade College on August 18, 2010, Cotton instead committed to the Providence Friars on August 30.
 He scored 15 points in the Friars' season opener against Dartmouth on November 13, 2010.
-In 31 games as a freshman, Cotton averaged 4.0 points and 1.5 rebounds in 15.3 minutes per game.
+He was a bench player in his freshman season and was unable to break through in a rotation that featured MarShon Brooks, Vincent Council, Gerard Coleman and Duke Mondy.
+In 31 games in 2010–11, Cotton averaged 4.0 points and 1.5 rebounds in 15.3 minutes per game.